Introduction

 • Backup your private keys: Store backups in multiple secure locations to ensure access if the wallet is lost or damaged.

-2. Initiate the Transfer from Kraken:
+2. Initiate the Transfer from Pepperstone Crypto:

 • Click on ”Withdraw” and select Bitcoin (BTC) as the cryptocurrency to transfer.